kschmidi/ANTLR/README.md

 ##First steps
 ###Grammar
 At first we start with creating a grammar for our language.
-I called it Demo.g4 (its in the gammar folder).
+I called it Demo.g4 (it's in the gammar folder).
 Of course you can name it what ever you want as long it has the .g4 postfix.

 At the beginning it may looks like this: